The best mats for standing desks, reviewed and ranked (2018)

 24″ deep x 36″ wide x 3/4″ thick

-The Cadillac of standing desk mats is the Imprint CumulusPRO Commercial Grade standing mat.
+If you’d rather get a flat mat, then the Cadillac of standing desk mats is the Imprint CumulusPRO Commercial Grade standing mat.
 This heavy-duty mat by Imprint doesn’t mess around.
 It’s thicker (3/4″), heavier (6.5 lbs), and more durable than virtually any other standing mat on the market.
 The edges don’t curl and have a nice bevel to discourage tripping on the edges of the mat.
 Even Microsoft chooses ’em, according to the manufacturer.

 Note: Imprint also offers the CumulusPRO Professional Grade mat, which comes in six colors, a few inches smaller on each dimension, and is slightly less rugged.